Kolaganti80/HeleCloud/README.md

 # HeleCloud

-About The Project
-This project is built to host a PHP application in AWS EC2 instance.
+Build to host a PHP application in AWS EC2 instance.

 Built With
 The project is built using,